What are the risk factors for acute lymphocytic leukemia?

 There are only a few known risk factors for acute lymphocytic leukemia (ALL).

-The possible risks of leukemia from exposure to lower levels of radiation, such as from radiation therapy or from medical imaging tests (such as x-rays) are not well-known.
+The possible risks of leukemia from being exposed to lower levels of radiation, such as from medical imaging tests (such as x-rays) are not well-known.
 Exposure of a fetus to radiation within the first months of development may carry an increased risk of leukemia, but the extent of the risk is not clear.

 If there is an increased risk from lower levels of radiation it is likely to be small, but to be safe, most doctors try to limit a person’s exposure to radiation as much as possible.